SnpM/opentdf-mcp/TESTING.md

 3. Restart Claude Desktop

-4. You should now see the OpenTDF tools available in Claude!
+4. The OpenTDF tools should appear in the client's tools/capabilities list.

 ## Available Tools